neyocloud/swiggy-clone-b/README.md

-Slack App Setup: We created a Slack app incoming webhook for our workspace.
+Slack App Setup: I created a Slack app incoming webhook for our workspace.
 The simplest method is using an Incoming Webhook URL (which posts to a channel).
 Alternatively, one can use Slack’s Bot token and the Slack API.

-In our case, we used the official Slack GitHub Action
+In my case, I used the official Slack GitHub Action

 Workflow Step for Slack: At the end of the workflow (in the deploy job), we added a step that runs regardless of success or failure: